DarkMatterMatt/dumpdb/README.md

 DumpDB imports credential dumps into a database to improve search performance.

+There are two types of databases that will be created; one type stores the breach sources and the other type stores the dumped records.
+There should be a single sources-type database which stores where each record comes from (e.g. it could come from adobe2013 or collection1).
+There will be one or more databases which store the dumped records, these will be indexed and searched seperately.

 ## Installation

 This project requires Go version 1.12 or later.
+You will also need access to a MariaDB (recommended) or MySQL server.

 - `go get -u github.com/darkmattermatt/dumpdb`